Concert Photography Lesson 8

 Well, there is an easy answer and a difficult answer.
 The easy answer is that you don’t make money.
 The hard answer is that you can make money but……..there is a lot of things that you got to do to make the money.

-The second way to earn money is to shoot for the organizer of the event.
+The second way to earn money is to shoot for the event organizer.
 The concert or festival organizer will require images for future events and they will need images for their websites and social media accounts.
-These jobs usually pay well but most organizers will only employee one photographer per event and it is usually an experienced photographer that they trust and have worked with before.
+These jobs usually pay well but most organizers will only employ one photographer per event and it is usually an experienced photographer that they trust and have worked with before.
 You usually have great access to shoot anything you like but you are expected to get the best shots out of all the photographers there.

 Now I have said that you cannot make money from artists directly from your photos and that is true.
 Most artists will never pay for your images that are intended to go onto the internet.
-But sometimes artists need images for interviews, posters, CD covers and a lot of musicians will need photos for their sponsors.
-Their guitar, drum or keyboard companies will need photos for advertising and this is where you can get money from the artists, or I should say from their sponsors.
+But sometimes artists need images for interviews, posters, and CD covers and many musicians will need photos for their sponsors.
+Their guitar, drum, or keyboard companies will need photos for advertising and this is where you can get money from the artists, or I should say from their sponsors.
 Most of the sponsors will ask the artist to try and get the images for free, but if you hold your ground and refuse the artist to use the photos for their sponsors, the sponsors will pay for them.
 The artists may put a lot of pressure on you to give the photos for free, but this is one time that you go to hold your ground.
 I have generated a lot of income from this over the years and it is a consistent source of income.
-I will license out my image to the sponsors for the artist for a period of 1 year with an option to renew the license for a small fee in the future if they require.
-Many companies will continue to renew the license at the end of the one year period.
-But in order to do this, you got to have good images that both the artist and the instrument company wants.
+I will license out my image to the sponsors for the artist for a period of 1 year with an option to renew the license for a small fee in the future if they require it.
+Many companies will continue to renew their license at the end of the one-year period.
+But in order to do this, you got to have good images that both the artist and the instrument company want.
 It has to be a unique shot that someone else does not have.
 If it is just a normal pic that 5 other photographers shot in the pit that night, you will not get paid for it.

 I think this will be one of the last articles in this series.
 Music season is nearly here now, so I really don’t have a lot of time to write these blogs at the moment.
 I plan to make some more articles in the future, and I have some ideas about what I want to write about but finding the right photos for these articles takes hours.
 So I will only be doing some articles when I have some downtown.
 I do plan to re-edit the lessons in the future and find better example photos.
 I may combine all the lessons into a single pdf for download as well.